-This guide is intended to help you begin researching Civil Rights history in the United States.
+This guide is intended to help you begin researching the history of the African American Civil Rights Movement in the United States.

 This guide is not comprehensive; it does not list all of the resources on this subject or in related disciplines owned by the Library or available on the Internet.
 This guide serves merely as a starting point for research.

 Need Paper Topic Ideas?

 Term Paper Resource Guide to African American History

 Call Number: E184.7 .N47 2009

 Hundreds of term paper topics and resources to explore.

 Dictionaries, Encyclopedias, and Other Reference Books

 What are reference books good for?
 A lot!